lareza-farhan-wanaghi/vix-evermos-golang-backend/readme.md

 ![renamer3](database-design.jpg)

 ### Conclusion
 To conclude, the internship program has taught me a lot of things related to backend development, including creating REST APIs, managing a database and its transactions, handling authentication, setting up a development work environment, and above all, writing codes doing all these things cleanly.
-Additionally, through this final assignment, it also has given me an idea of what backend engineer work looks like.
-In my opinion, the program, especially the final assignment, has been designed quite well and is a great resource to enrich insight related to backend development.
+The final assignment also has given me an idea of what a backend engineer's work looks like.
+I believe that the program, especially the final assignment, has been designed thoughtfully and provides an excellent resource for anyone interested in backend development.